 As governments restrict gatherings of people, furry conventions are being postponed or canceled.
-Here's a quick run down of events in 2020 and their status as of January 3 23:50 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.
+Here's a quick run down of events and their status as of March 28 2021 13:37 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.

 Colorado furry convention Rocky Mountain Fur Con has been canceled.
 Funds collected in advance of this August's event are to be spent on existing liabilities, and refunding attendees and dealers where possible; any remainder will go to the convention charity.